Medabots: Medabots

 The series centers around Medabots, artificially intelligent robots, whose purpose is to serve humans in a future time.
 The series begins with a ten-year-old (nine in the Japanese version) boy named Ikki Tenryō, who wants to become a champion of the World Robattle Tournament.
-However, Ikki is unable to afford a Medabot, and his parents refuse to buy him one.
-However, he manages to get enough money to buy an outdated model, and, with a bit of luck, he finds a medal in a river.
+However, Ikki is unable to afford a Medabot and his parents refuse to buy him one.
+However, he manages to get enough money to buy an outdated model, and, with a bit of luck, he finds a medal in a river that was previously dropped there after the Phantom Renegade thwarted a robbery by members of the Rubberobo Gang.
 Ikki quickly inserts it into the Medabot he purchased named Metabee.
 The only problem is that the medal he found gives Metabee a severe attitude problem (a problem rarely seen in a Medabot), which leads Ikki to think he is defective.
-However, this theory is proven wrong later in the series, as it is revealed that Metabee actually has a rare medal.
+However, this theory is proven wrong later in the series as it is revealed that Metabee actually has a rare medal.
+Ikki and Metabee end up in different robattles while also contending with the Rubberobo Gang members Seaslug, Gillgirl, Squidguts, and Shrimplips who are led by Dr. Armond under his alias of Dr. Meta-Evil.
+In addition, they also encounter the Medabot Rokusho who was originally owned by Professor Hushi who was presumed dead in a fire.

 The rare medals were kept secret by the Medabot Corporation, as very little was known about them.
 However, a Medabot with a rare medal would be able to call upon an attack called the "Medaforce".
-In the manga, the Medaforce is a form of medal mind control, as explained by Dr. Aki in the third graphic novel of Medabots.
-In the cartoon however, it is shown as a way of increasing the power of the Medabot's special skill into a focused beam attack.
+In the manga, the Medaforce is a form of medal mind control as explained by Dr. Aki in the third graphic novel of Medabots.
+In the anime however, it is shown as a way of increasing the power of the Medabot's special skill into a focused beam attack.